 Experience the role arts play in early childhood education

-Strengthen and expand your own skills in critical areas: leadership, communication, multitasking, succeeding in dynamic environments, problem-solving and more!
+Strengthen and expand your skills in critical areas: leadership, teamwork, communication, succeeding in dynamic environments, problem-solving and more!

 Learn from healthcare professionals in areas such as Athletic Training, Nursing, and Nutrition

 Friendships with peers of similar interests in Eurasian Studies, Int'l Relations, Education, and Performing Arts

 Join us for a Summer ‘23 full of valuable opportunities for our Program participants and staff.
 Take a look at the Open Positions shared below.

 If you are interested to learn more about the positions listed below, please send your cover letter and resume to: email@example.com.
 Specify which position is of interest to you.
 Please note that you must be fully vaccinated for age appropriate vaccinations and COVID-19, and have legal authorization to work in the US.
 International college students studying at an accredited US institution should consult with their advisor about the possibility of obtaining Curricular Practical Training (CPT) status, which is welcomed by ASE.
 ASE does not hire staff from overseas.

 We look forward to getting to know you!
 Send your cover letter and resume to: firstname.lastname@example.org

 The PA will be responsible for supervising participants (ages 9 -15), as well as running some extracurricular/ non-ballet activities.
 PAs will work as a team of 3-4 and will report to the Program Director.
 This position is well-suited for candidates with strong academic or career interests in performing arts, global languages/cultures (especially Russian), sports medicine, and/or child education.

 REQUIRED: Residency on campus (single AC rooms), experience with overseeing youth.